Chemical-protein Interaction Extraction via Gaussian Probability Distribution and External Biomedical Knowledge: Experiments and Discussion

 \subsection{Experimental Results}

-In this section, we first compared our approach with other state-of-the-art methods on the CHEMPROT corpus.
-Table 2 shows the experimental results of different methods in detail.
+Table 2 illustrates the experimental results in detail.
 The first two methods are based on statistical machine learning.
 These methods exploited a tree kernel function or feature engineering to construct a classifier to implement CPI extraction.
-However, the performance of these two methods is not satisfactory.
-This indicates that it is difficult to effectively achieve CPI extraction on the CHEMPROT corpus using statistical machine learning-based methods.
+However, the performance is not satisfactory.
+This indicates that it is difficult to effectively achieve CPI extraction using statistical machine learning-based methods.
 In addition to the first two methods, the others are all neural network-based methods.
-It can be observed from Table 2 that neural network-based methods generally achieve better performance than statistical machine learning-based methods.
-In these neural network-based methods, the first four methods utilized ensemble methods to obtain better performance.
-However, the individual model (e.g., CNNs or RNNs) still has much room for improvement. \citep{lu2019extracting} attempted to improve the performance by using a granular attention mechanism to enhance the RNN model. \citep{zhang2019chemical} exploited the multi-head attention mechanism and ELMo representations to improve CPI extraction. \citep{sun2019deep} introduced the entity attention mechanism and ELMo representations into the stacked Bi-LSTM to improve the performance of CPI extraction.
-These three methods are all single models and obtain competitive performance on CPI extraction.
-Recently, BERT raised the F-score to a new level, which demonstrates the success of the language representation model.
-Our approach exploited BERT to generate high-quality contextual representations and introduced the Gaussian probability distribution and external knowledge to enhance the extraction ability of the model.
-Our proposed model obtains an F-score of 76.03\%, which is currently the best performance.
+Among these methods, the first four utilized ensemble methods to obtain better performance.
+However, the individual model (e.g., CNNs or RNNs) still has much room for improvement. \citep{lu2019extracting} used a granular attention mechanism to enhance the RNN model. \citep{zhang2019chemical} exploited the multi-head attention mechanism and ELMo representations to extract CPIs. \citep{sun2019deep} introduced the entity attention mechanism and ELMo representations to improve performance.
+These three methods are all single models and obtain competitive performance.
+Recently, BERT raised the F1-score to a new level. \citep{peng-etal-2019-transfer} and \citep{lee2019biobert} exploited biomedical corpora (e.g., PubMed) to train BERT and used the trained BERT for CPI extraction, respectively.
+The F1-scores obtained by NCBI BERT \citep{peng-etal-2019-transfer} and BioBERT \citep{lee2019biobert} are 72.5\% and 76.46\%, respectively.
+Our approach exploited BERT to generate contextual representations and introduced the Gaussian probability distribution and external knowledge to enhance the extraction ability.
+Our proposed model obtains an F1-score of 76.56\%, which is currently the best performance.
 These experimental results demonstrate that our proposed model can effectively improve the performance of CPI extraction.
+Moreover, from Table 2, the performance of BERT and BERT-based models is greatly superior to other neural models.
+Therefore, we re-implemented both NCBI BERT and BioBERT as baselines to compare with our proposed model and exploited T-TEST to perform statistical significance tests.
+We employed eight different random seeds to repeat the same experiment eight times under the same experimental settings.
+The experimental results show that the performance of our proposed model is significantly better than NCBI BERT and BioBERT ($p$ \textless 5\%).
+In addition, we also compared the performance of each evaluated CPR type compared with other models.
+Our proposed model obtains the highest F1-score on each CPR type, and more encouragingly, the performance on the extraction of the 'CPR:9' type is greatly superior to other models.
+This experimental result demonstrates the effectiveness of our proposed model from another aspect.